richmahn/en_tn/hos/front/intro.md

 #### What is the Book of Hosea about? ####

-Hosea lived in the northern kingdom of Israel, which he often called Ephraim or Samaria.
+Hosea lived in the northern kingdom of Israel.
+Hosea often called this kingdom Ephraim or Samaria.
 He lived in the period of time just before Assyria conquered the northern kingdom.

-Hosea begins with the events of 753 BC, just before the death of Jeroboam II, when the kingdom of Israel was at its most powerful.
+Hosea began to prophesy around 753 B.C. just before King Jeroboam II died.
+This was when the kingdom of Israel was its most powerful.
 Despite its prosperity, the kingdom of Israel was spiritually weak.
-Hosea predicts the demise of the kingdom of Israel and witnesses its destruction.
-The challenges and difficulties that Hosea was instructed to endure were unlike those faced by any other Old Testament prophet.
-(See: [[rc://en/tw/dict/bible/kt/evil]])
+Hosea prophecied for about 38 years and predicted that the kingdom would be destroyed.
+The kingdom of Israel was destroyed by the Assyrians in 721 B.C.

 #### How should the title of this book be translated? ####